bluesky/bluesky/doc/source/plans.rst

             RE(plan1())
             RE(plan2())

-    Calling ``RE(...)`` inside a functions means that you can not use any of the introspection tools on the actions it will take.
+    Calling ``RE(...)`` inside a function means that you can not use any of the introspection tools on the actions the function will take.

     Also, in the event of an error or interruptions, the RunEngine can do more to recover if it maintains control.
 In the bad example above, it loses